Kaue-Romero/auto-db/README.md

   <img src="https://img.shields.io/badge/Laravel-FF2D20?style=for-the-badge&logo=laravel&logoColor=white" alt="laravel"/>
 </p>

-# AutoDB
+# MySQL AutoDB
-## An automatic model generator for database
+## An automatic migrations and models generator for MySQL database

 The AutoDB is a tool that generates a database model from a given connection in .env file.
 The tool is designed to be used in the context of huges amount of data when migrating for Laravel or automatize a repetitive task.
-The tool takes the dataset from the database and generates a model with the attributes and cast for each column.
+The project takes the dataset from the database and generates the migrations and models with the attributes and cast the fields in models for each column.
+The code uses Levenshtein Algorithm to translate MySQL types to Eloquent types.

 ### Installation
 ```composer require leivingson/autodb```